erikrikarddaniel/su-marine-microbiology/docs/serine_glycine_tutorial.md

 The "NAD binding domain" part of the name of "PF02826" is also indicating it might not be as specific to this particular enzyme as the first profile, as NAD is a common cofactor in enzymes.
 In this case we hence select "PF00389" to continue with.

-To verify that the Pfam "PF00389" describes "D-3-phosphoglycerate dehydrogenase" and not other proteins, one can search Uniprot for this Pfam using the "Advanced" link at the top that we formerly used to search for gene names.
+To verify that the Pfam "PF00389" describes "D-3-phosphoglycerate dehydrogenase" and no other proteins, one can search Uniprot for this Pfam using the "Advanced" link at the top that we formerly used to search for gene names.
 You'll find Pfam under "Cross-references/Family and Domain Databases"; I'm specifying "Bacteria" under "Taxonomy" too.
 The result should look like this (after adding the "EC number" column from the table "pencil" menu):

 ![PF00389 result at Uniprot](img/uniprot_pf00389_table.png)

-As you can see, there are a lot of different protein names and E.C. numbers (E.C. stands for "Enzyme commission" and is a system for classification of enzymes; one reaction/enzyme, one E.C. number), indicating that the PF00389 is not at all specific for the reaction we targeted!
+As you can see, there are a lot of different protein names and E.C. numbers (E.C. stands for "Enzyme Commission" and is a system for classification of enzymes; one reaction/enzyme, one E.C. number), indicating that the PF00389 is not at all specific for the reaction we targeted!
 So, despite the profile being called almost exactly the same as the protein we were targetting, it is not sufficiently specific for this protein.

 At this point, you have two choices: Check what the "COG0111" targets in a similar way as we did with "PF00389" or turn to another reaction, enzyme and protein in the pathway.
 If you have a lot of other reactions to choose from in the pathway you're targeting, you might want to go directly at the second option and go for the next reaction.
 If not, check the COG0111.

-*To continue:* Please check the other enzymes in the pathway and see if you can find a good signature protein for the pathway.
+*To continue:* After you have checked if "COG0111" might be a good tool for identification of this protein, please check the other enzymes in the pathway and see if you can find a good signature protein for the pathway.
 Note that you can also search with the E.C. number at Uniprot.
 This might be a better choice than the gene name in some cases, but note that the E.C. number will be shared by all proteins catalyzing a reaction.
 If an enzyme consists of multiple proteins or different, non-homologous, proteins catalyze the reaction, all will have the same E.C. number.